model-checking/kani-verifier-blog/_posts/2022-09-22-internship-projects-2022-concrete-playback.md

 Today we're starting a series of posts about the internship projects carried out in our team during 2022.
-The Kani team is proud to be part of the AWS Automated Reasoning teams, which every year hosts a number of interns to work on automated-reasoning projects for tools like Kani.
-More details on AWS Automated Reasoning areas of work and available locations can be found here.
-If you're a Masters or PhD interested in Automated Reasoning, please consider applying to the following openings:
+The Kani team is proud to be part of the AWS Automated Reasoning teams, which every year host a number of interns to work on automated-reasoning projects for tools like Kani.
+More details on AWS Automated Reasoning areas of work and available locations can be found [here](https://2023arinternships.splashthat.com/).
+If you're a Masters or PhD student interested in Automated Reasoning, please consider applying to the following openings:
  * [2023 Applied Science Internship (Master's student)](https://www.amazon.jobs/en/jobs/2173429/2023-applied-science-internship-automated-reasoning-united-states)
  * [2023 Applied Science Internship (PhD student)](https://www.amazon.jobs/en/jobs/2173372/2023-applied-science-internship-automated-reasoning-united-states)